Ammonium: Human impact

 Ammonium deposition from the atmosphere has increased in recent years due to volatilization from livestock waste and increased fertilizer use.
 Because net primary production is often limited by nitrogen, increased ammonium levels could impact the biological communities that rely on it.
 For example, increasing nitrogen content has been shown to increase plant growth, but aggravate soil phosphorus levels, which can impact microbial communities.

 Metal

 The ammonium cation has very similar properties to the heavier alkali metal cations and is often considered a close equivalent.
-Ammonium is expected to behave as a metal ([NH4]+ ions in a sea of electrons) at very high pressures, such as inside giant planets such as Uranus and Neptune.
+Neutral ammonium is expected to behave as a metal ([NH4]+ ions in a sea of electrons) at very high pressures, such as inside the giant planets Uranus and Neptune.

-Under normal conditions, ammonium does not exist as a pure metal but does as an amalgam (alloy with mercury).
+While ammonium does not exist as a pure metal under normal conditions, it forms what has variously been described as an amalgam ((NH4)*Hg_{n}| alloy) or Zintl phase analog ((NH_{4}+)*Hg_{n}–) with mercury.